TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/wonder-woman-1984-2020-movie-review.md

 It also looks bad most of the time, the CGI are AWFUL and nearly constantly visible (so many scenes in front of a green-blue screen)

-The morale is also just weird, especially when your main villain is a parable for Trump (that's they redeem in the end..?)... while it should be a parable for billionaires.
+The morale is also just weird, especially when your main villain is a parable for Trump (that's they redeem in the end..?
+That's not really liberal of Hollywood)... while it should be a parable for billionaires.

 Something broke this film, and the problem comes from the writers and the producers.